Waste Containment System Design Seminar

 Waste Containment System Design “Digging Deeper into Geosynthetic Design Through the Assessment of Surface and Subsurface Flow, Available Technical Support Documents, and Concepts to Enhance Electrical Resistivity Testing”

 About this Seminar

-This technical training opportunity is the fourth in a series of landfill design seminars that has been developed to provide attendees with a deeper working knowledge of surface and subsurface flows of stormwater impinging on landfill closures.
+This technical training opportunity has been developed to provide attendees with a deeper working knowledge of surface and subsurface flows of stormwater impinging on landfill closures.
 This discussion will go beyond slope stabilization using the infinite slope formula.
 Various design approaches and details will be discussed to show how they either hinder or promote the long-term stability of the soil cover.
 This seminar will also denote where significant documents and current practice information can be found to educate and support the work effort of geosynthetic users.
 The cost of many of these documents are free or of little cost to the user.
 Based on these documents, there will be a discussion regarding Construction Quality Assurance (CQA) testing, frequency, timing and expected quality of test results.
 Finally, there will be a review of design considerations that increase the effectiveness of Electrical Resistivity Testing of liner systems and discuss the dynamics of construction water trapped in the secondary leachate collection and removal system in order to effectuate better construction outcomes.

 Key Seminar Elements

 The seminar has been developed to provide participants with an overview of the latest environmental regulatory requirements relevant to the design, specification and construction of double-lined landfills as required under New York State’s recently revised Landfill Regulations, 6 NYCRR Part 363.